GTS: Inference-Time Scaling of Latent Reasoning with a Learnable Gaussian Thought Sampler

 This work has several limitations.
-Our empirical evaluation focuses primarily on GSM8K, which does not fully capture more open-ended or long-form reasoning settings.
-We restrict the sampling policy to a diagonal Gaussian distribution and do not explore broader perturbation families that may offer different flexibility–stability trade-offs.
+Although we evaluate GTS beyond the training distribution on multiple arithmetic reasoning benchmarks, our empirical scope remains limited to relatively short, answer-focused math tasks and does not yet cover more open-ended, long-form, or non-mathematical reasoning settings.
+We restrict the sampling policy to a diagonal Gaussian distribution and do not explore broader perturbation families that may offer different flexibility-stability trade-offs.
 Our analysis of sampling behavior remains empirical and does not provide a formal theoretical characterization of exploration in high-dimensional latent spaces.
-Finally, we study two representative latent reasoning architectures, and the behavior of learnable perturbation policies may vary under alternative formulations.
-We leave broader benchmark validation, distributional extensions, and theoretical analysis to future work.
+Finally, we study two representative latent reasoning architectures, and the behavior of learnable perturbation policies may differ under alternative continuous reasoning formulations.
+We leave broader task coverage, distributional extensions, and theoretical analysis to future work.